 - CK Hutchison on its GBP 10 billion proposed acquisition of O2 UK and subsequent appellate litigation before the European Court of Justice

 - Boehringer Ingelheim on its back to back asset-swap transactions in consumer healthcare and animal healthcare products with Sanofi

 - Comcast on its GBP 26 billion acquisition of Sky UK

 - London Stock Exchange Group on its acquisitions of LCH.Clearnet and Russell Investments

-- Tesco on the UK Groceries Code Adjudicator’s first investigation into supply chain practices in the retail sector
+- Tesco on the UK Groceries Code Adjudicator’s investigation into supply chain practices in the retail sector

-- Continental on its US$ 2 billion acquisition of Veyance Technologies
+- Continental on its US$2 billion acquisition of Veyance Technologies

-- Heinz on its US$ 23 billion sale to Berkshire Hathaway and 3G Capital
+- Heinz on its US$23 billion sale to Berkshire Hathaway and 3G Capital

 Mike was admitted as a solicitor of England and Wales in 2012 and of Ireland in 2016 and was called to the bar in Ontario in 2019.
 He is a member of the Law Society of Upper Canada, the Law Society of England and Wales, the Irish Law Society and the American Bar Association.
-Mike is a frequent writer and speaker on competition law topics, including in particular on comparative approaches to competition law enforcement in North America and Europe.
+Mike is a frequent writer on competition law topics, including in particular on comparative approaches to competition law enforcement in North America and Europe.
 He was the co-author of the UK chapter of Getting the Deal Through: Merger Control between 2015 and 2018.

 Mike graduated in 2007 with a BA (Hons) in History and in 2008 with an MSt (with Distinction) in American History from the University of Oxford, where he was a Lord Crewe Scholar at Lincoln College.
 Mike received his Graduate Diploma in Law and Legal Practice Course qualifications from BPP Law School in London, UK.